Faithful Paws News

 During my time in classes, Hurricane Harvey flooded my house I had inherited from my mother.
 I had been working hard to get it ready to have an estate sale and put the house up for sale.
 Now, I had to deal with a flooded house that was supposed to go on the market two days after it was flooded.
 I was lucky enough to be able to sell it the following year for lot value and very thankful I had flood insurance to offset my loss.

 I continued to go to class every week until the next year when Connie and I both agreed it was time to test Finn, and he passed!
 I became involved and started making visits to assisted livings, nursing homes and eventually hospitals.
-I do about 25 visits a month with Finn and my other golden Sharky.
+I do about 25 visits a month with Finn and my other golden, Sharky.
 I am thankful to Connie and Faithful Paws for putting a purpose back in my life after the many losses I had incurred in 2017.
-I am truly grateful to Connie for her patience and continuing to encourage me to keep working with Finn until he was ready to be tested and become part of a great organization!
+I am truly grateful to Connie for her patience and continuing to encourage me to keep working with Finn until he was ready to be tested and become part of a great organization!"

 Major Craft - Buzz Magazines